Pixel-Master/File-Find/README.md

 ### Pull Request

-It is best if you create an Issue or ask me before you spent your time fixing an Issue or developing something new.
+It is better if you create an issue or ask me before spending your time fixing an issue or developing something new.